esmBot/esmBot/docs/setup.md

 nano .env
 ```

 This will launch a text editor with the file ready to go.
-Create a Discord application [here](https://discord.com/developers/applications) and select the Bot tab on the left, then create a bot user.
+Create a Discord application in the [Discord developer portal](https://discord.com/developers/applications) and select the Bot tab on the left, then create a bot user.
 Once you've done this, copy the token it gives you and put it in the `TOKEN` variable.

 When you're finished editing the file, press Ctrl + X, then Y and Enter.

-An overview of each of the variables in the `.env` file can be found [here](https://docs.esmbot.net/config).
+The [config reference](https://docs.esmbot.net/config) gives an overview of each of the variables in the `.env` file.

 ---